Croatia: Bike and Boat

 Croatia Bike & Boat Tour Itinerary

-DAY 1: We meet at noon onboard our private yacht, the MS Bellezza, docked in the small town of Trogir, Croatia.
+DAY 1: We check-in by 12:30pm onboard our private yacht, the MS Bellezza, docked in the small town of Trogir, Croatia.
 If you arrive early, take some time to explore this charming historic town.
 Named a UNESCO World Heritage Site, Trogir is easily visited on foot.
 You can discover the 9c church or the 13c fortress, or purchase anything you’ve forgotten in the open-air market.

 We’ll have a short orientation and introductions and then enjoy our first lunch together as we cruise to the island of Solta.
 Once on the island, we’ll be fitted to our rental bikes and then begin our first bike ride.
-We’ll stop along the way at a beekeeper’s house.
-His passion is infectious and you’ll soon be learning all about queen bees, drones and worker bees and tasting honey, pollen and propolis.
-After our ride, we’ll have time to clean up before our first dinner together on our boat.
-12 miles.
+We’ll pedal through olive and fig groves and fields of lavender and rosemary, so be sure to stop and smell the wonderful aromas.
+After our ride, we’ll enjoy our first dinner together on our boat.
+12 miles, ±688'.

 After lunch on the boat and our first swim of the week, we’ll get back on our bikes to head to the town of Hvar.
 Once an important seaport, today Hvar is a popular stop for the rich and famous.
 You can’t miss the site of the huge yachts docked nearby.
 If you have the energy, climb to the top of the largest hill in town to explore the 16th century fortress and enjoy a stunning view of the bustling town below with the glistening blue water beyond.
-26 miles.
+You can try one of the many cute restaurants tonight, as dinner is on your own.
+30 miles ±1935’.

 DAY 3: As we enjoy breakfast, we’ll head toward the island of Vis.
 It is the furthest island from the mainland and its surrounding sea is rich with fish.
 The island’s inhabitants consider themselves to be the best fishermen in the world.
-We’ll stop for a private lunch at a traditional Croatian konoba for a special feast of seafood before returning to our boat.
-20 miles.
+After our bike ride, we’ll have both lunch and dinner on the boat as we cruise to the island of Korčula, with a possible stop for swimming.
+We’ll dock here for the night.
+21 miles, ±2099’.

-DAY 4: Another day, another island.
-We head to Korcula and to what some say is the most beautiful of all the Croatian islands.
-We’ll cross the entire island on our bicycles and be treated to gorgeous views of the coast as we ride through lavender fields and cypress trees.
-Once in the town of Korcula, we’ll have a guided walking tour and learn how the streets were built more than 1000 years ago to maximize the cool breezes coming off the ocean.
+Once in the town of Korčula, we'll have a guided walking tour and learn that it is believed to be the birthplace of Marco Polo.
+Its streets were built more than 1000 years ago to maximize the cool breezes coming off the ocean.
 Dinner is on your own tonight, so you can enjoy a little shopping or dining al fresco.
-34 miles.
+36 miles, ±2427'.

 DAY 7: After breakfast, we’ll have a guided walking tour of Roman Emperor Diocletian’s Palace in the center of town.
 The UNESCO World Heritage Site was first constructed in the 3rd century and has been transformed over the centuries to accommodate the needs of the time.
 It is still being used today and is a beautiful and captivating place.